European Digital Policy

-For more detailed information, look at our page on the Digital Services Act.
+For more detailed information, please have a look at our page on the Digital Services Act.

-For more information on the political and legal aspects of the proposal, check out IAB Europe’s ‘Cookie Regulation FAQ’, along with IAB Europe’s (updated: October 2018) position paper on the proposed ePrivacy Regulation.
+More information on the political and legal aspects of the proposal can be found on IAB Europe’s ‘Cookie Regulation FAQ’, along with IAB Europe’s (updated: 12 April 2021) position paper on the proposed ePrivacy Regulation.

 Memorandum of Understanding on Intellectual Property Rights

-IAB Europe members can join the Policy committee to be kept up to date on all of the latest political and regulatory news and developments.
-IAB Europe shares updates with this group and members are invited to log in below to access the latest policy positions and guidance documents from the IAB Europe policy team.
+IAB Europe members can participate in the Policy Committee to be kept up to date on all of the latest political and regulatory news and developments and get a chance to have a say in the association’s policy advocacy objectives and strategy.

 For a list of recently published IAB Europe position papers and guidance documents, please visit this page.